What size chimney is needed for a factory with a total BTU input of 962,000 from two Category I fan-assisted appliances?

 Prepare for the Maine Propane and Natural Gas Technician Exam.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Increase your chances of passing the exam!

-To determine the appropriate chimney size for a factory with a total BTU input of 962,000 from two Category I fan-assisted appliances, it is important to refer to the guidelines and standards provided by relevant codes and manufacturers.
+To determine the appropriate chimney size for a factory with a total BTU input of 962,000 from two Category I fan-assisted appliances, one must consider several factors, including the type of appliances, their configuration, and the manufacturer's specifications for venting requirements.

 Subscribe